 Simply stated, inclusive education means that all students are full and accepted members of their school community, in which their educational setting is the same as their non-disabled peers, whenever appropriate.

 While federal legislation regarding education for students with disabilities does not include the terms ‘inclusion’ or ‘inclusive education’, the Least Restrictive Environment requirement from the Individuals with Disabilities Education Act, provides the basis for our understanding, practice, and legal interpretations.

 Words are powerful.
 Consistency in the words we use to describe services and supports for students with disabilities must be clear and consistent across the district for all children, parents, teachers, and community members.
 This brief tutorial defines inclusion and provides clarity regarding commonly used terms, such as PLAAFP, Curricular Supports, Advanced Supports, Support Facilitation, and… Read More

+Special Education Paraeducators: How Do You Document Support You Provide Students?
 How do we know students who are expected to receive curricular and personal supports recommended in Individual Education Programs (IEP’s) are not only receiving them—but that these supports are actually working to improve student learning.
-In recent work with a talented group of paraeducators from the Lamesa Independent School District in Texas, documentation log examples… Read More
+What We Collaboratively Designed In recent work with a… Read More

 For decades, the roles of special education personnel changed very little.
 They were assigned their roles on the basis of the labels of the students they served or the places they provided their services.
 With the shift to inclusive philosophies and integrated practices, special education personnel recognized that their roles were not static but based… Read More